-Google is the most popular website in the world.
-They handle billions of searches every day.
-By mastering high quality optimised content, your website can see increases in traffic and conversion rates.
+Google handles billions of searches every day.
+By mastering high quality, optimised content, your website can see increases in traffic and conversion rates.

 The aim of Google’s search engine is to deliver results that are relevant and useful to users in as short a time as possible.
 This means that content that is beneficial to searchers can improve a site’s SEO performance.

 How do you know if your content is useful to those searching?

 According to Google, content should be:

 - Informative and useful